Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Perturbation approximation

-In Eq (\ref{Eq5}), $F(x,y)$ represents the tip of the needle of the syringe at some point inside the subcutaneous tissue region.
-One can think of a point source at the point $(0,y_{0})$ (see Figure \ref{Geometry}) which can be expressed as
+In Eq. (\ref{Eq5}), $F(x,y)$ represents the tip of the needle of the syringe at some point inside the SCL.
+One can think of a point source at the point $(0,y_{0})$ (see Fig. \ref{Geometry}) which can be expressed as

 where $m_{0}$ represents the strength of the point source.
-One can solve the leading order and first order equations using finite difference scheme by discretizing the domain with keeping the point $(0,y_{0})$ outside the meshgrid.
-However, one can attempt the solution in the regions $y<y_0$ and $y>y_0$ for all values of $x$ through analytically.
+One can solve the leading order and first order equations using finite difference scheme by discretizing the domain while keeping the point $(0,y_{0})$ outside the meshgrid.
+However, one can attempt for the analytical solution in the regions $y<y_0$ and $y>y_0$ for all values of $x$.
 Since $y=y_{0}$ is a line on which injection point (tip of needle) must lie, thus the following conditions at $y=y_0$ can be used to match the solution :

 and\\